aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 It is a good day to have a good day.

-Last update: Tue May 19 08:18:24 2026
+Last update: Wed May 20 08:18:06 2026

 ### Let's play! 🎮